GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

   'Class B' is called the _destination class_.

-  In general, there can be multiple (parallel) edges between two nodes when a class is calling two or more methods and fields on another class.
+  In general, there can be multiple (parallel) edges between two nodes when a class references two or more methods and fields of another class.
-  Self-loops (references between the same class) are possible and common, however, it is safe to omit such references during static linkage checks, because the self-loop references are ensured to be linkage compatible by the Java compiler.
+  Self-loops (references between the same class) are possible and common.
+However, it is safe to omit such references during static linkage checks, because the Java compiler ensures that the self-loop references are linkage compatible.

 - **A reference**: in the class usage graph, the relationship between two classes is either a _class reference_, _method reference_ or _field reference_.